Skip to Main Content

 Buy now, pay later (BNPL)

 Buy now, pay later is a checkout option at many online retailers that functions like an installment loan.
 The BNPL provider pays the retailer directly, and you repay the provider in fixed installments.
-BNPL providers, like Affirm and Klarna, typically offer two options: four interest-free, bi-weekly payments, or a longer-term installment loan with fixed monthly payments that include interest.
+BNPL providers, like Affirm and Klarna, typically offer two options: four interest-free, bi-weekly payments or a longer-term installment loan with fixed monthly payments that may include interest.
 Most providers don't require a hard credit inquiry for short-term financing options.

 Payday loans